yceruto/option-type/README.md

 a `TypeError` because it expects an `int` value, not `null`.

-The issue with this approach is that it's too easy to overlook checking if the value is `null`, leading to runtime errors.
-This is where the `Option` class comes in handy: it makes you deal with the possibility of a missing value, the `null` case.
+The issue with this approach is that it's too easy to overlook checking if the value is `null`, leading to runtime errors, and this is where the `Option` type comes in handy: it always forces you to deal with the `null` case.

 ## Handling the presence or absence of a value with `Option`

-Options often work with pattern matching to check if there’s a value and act accordingly, always making sure to handle the `None` case.
+Options often work with pattern matching to check if there’s a value and act accordingly, always making sure to handle the `null` case.

 ```php
 use Std\Type\Option;